thomaswilley/tide.sh/README.md

 N. _Deploy with tide.sh_ (See below for automation provided by tide.sh)

 note: if you develop on windows (e.g., vscode with powershell term), you will want to enter bash in that terminal session within vscode in order to properly run ./tide.sh.

-See the ./examples folder of this repo for sample files including:

-- compose.yml and .env.prod for a production django application (django, nginx, postgres)
-- nginx reverse proxy container configuration that includes letsencrypt SSL with autorenewals used in this application

 # what does tide.sh automate